Last Updated on

 I usually scan companies that are currently undergoing some pains and trade at low multiples on cyclically low earnings.
-But once bought, I tend to hold them over long term.
+But once bought, I tend to hold them over the long term.

 But understanding management is not so easy.
 It took me 5-6 years to understand various kinds of managers.
-People often consider management good if he is growing faster than industry.
+People often consider management good if he is growing faster than the industry.
 But I try to see what he does in downcycles.
 It’s better to assume that almost all managements are frauds at the start.
-If I like the valuation I tend to take 3-5% position.
+If I like the valuation I tend to take a 3-5% position.
 If I find management great during the holding period, I increase the allocation.
 I may pay a higher price also if I believe the management is focusing more on ROE than revenue growth.

 Dev – Concentrated or Diversified Portfolio?
 Why?

 Mr. Anonymous – Ofcourse concentrated 🙂 I tend to hold around 10-14 stocks.
 But it may happen that two companies are in the same sector; though these companies may not have the same business model even if they belong to the same sector.

 But I recommend early investors (typically having 1-3 years’ experience) to practice diversification.
 Not very large diversification but 20-25 stocks.